chatchat-space/Langchain-Chatchat/README_en.md

 Including lora,p-tuning,prefix tuning, prompt tuning,ia3

-This project loads the LLM service based on FastChat, so one must load the PEFT in a FastChat way, that is, ensure that the word `peft` must be in the path name, the name of the configuration file must be `adapter_config.json`, and the path contains PEFT weights in `.bin` format.
+This project loads the LLM service based on FastChat, so one must load the PEFT in a FastChat way.
+For models other than "chatglm", "falcon" or "code5p" and peft other than "p-tuning", ensure that the word `peft` must be in the path name, the name of the configuration file must be `adapter_config.json`, and the path contains PEFT weights in `.bin` format.
 The peft path is specified in `args.model_names` of the `create_model_worker_app` function in `startup.py`, and enable the environment variable `PEFT_SHARE_BASE_WEIGHTS=true` parameter.

-If the above method fails, you need to start standard fastchat service step by step.
-Step-by-step procedure could be found Section 6.
-For further steps, please refer to [Model invalid after loading lora fine-tuning](https://github. com/chatchat-space/Langchain-Chatchat/issues/1130#issuecomment-1685291822).
+For "p-tuning" PEFT, please refer to [load p-tuning with chatchat](docs/chatchat加载ptuning.md).

 #### **5.5 Some Notes**